ChristoKolander/Shopping-Ecommerce/README.md

 Recently upgraded from 3.1 to .Net 6.

-Order implementation the final piece, going to use CQRS pattern for that.
-Hence tha misleading folder name.Soon.
+Order implementation the final piece, going to use CQRS pattern for this.

 B)